 While the main focus of an academic research paper is to support your own argument, the focus of a literature review is to summarize and synthesize the arguments and ideas of others.

 The academic research paper also covers a range of sources, but it is usually a select number of sources, because the emphasis is on the argument.
 Likewise, a literature review can also have an “argument,” but it is not as important as covering a number of sources.
 In short, an academic research paper and a literature review contain some of the same elements.
 In fact, many academic research papers will contain a literature review section.
 What aspect of the study (either the argument or the sources) that is emphasized determines what type of document it is.

 A literature review is more than a summary of the sources, it has an organizational pattern that combines both summary and synthesis.
 A summary is a recap of the important information of the source, but a synthesis is a re-organization, or a reshuffling, of that information.
 It might give a new interpretation of old material or combine new with old interpretations.
 Or it might trace the intellectual progression of the field, including major debates.
-And depending on the situation, the literature review may evaluate the sources and advise the reader on the most pertinent or relevant.
+And depending on the situation, the literature review may evaluate the sources and advise the reader on the most pertinent or relevant information.

 Peer-Reviewed Project Questions